lenmorld/egghead-arcp/README.md

 4 - Context : make compound component more flexible, so it won't break with say, `<div><Toggle.Button></div>`

+> Our current compound component implementation is great, but it's limited in that users cannot render the structure they need.
+Let's allow the user to have more flexibility by using React context to share the implicit state to our child <Toggle/> components.
+We will walk through using React's official context API with React.createContext and use the given Provider and Consumer components to share state implicitly between our compound components giving our users the flexibility they need out of our component.

+5 - Validate context consumer

+> If someone uses one of our compound components outside the React.createContext <ToggleContext.Provider />, they will experience a confusing error.
+We could provide a default value for our context, but in our situation that doesn't make sense.
+Instead let's build a simple function component which does validation of our contextValue that comes from the <ToggleContext.Consumer />.
+That way we can provide a more helpful error message.

-5 - Validate context consumer : what if a Consumer is rendered outside of a Provider e.g. replace <Toggle ... with <div...
+what if a Consumer is rendered outside of a Provider e.g. replace <Toggle ... with <div...

 -> Encapsulate consumer in a function, so we can add validation